HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/iron/iron - An Extensible, Concurrent Web Framework for Rust http://ironframework.io
 [2019-10-23][Died] https://github.com/rustless/rustless - REST-like API micro-framework for Rust.
 Works with Iron.
 [2019-10-23][Active] https://github.com/flosse/rust-web-framework-comparison - A comparison of some web frameworks and libs written in Rust.
+[2019-10-23][Active] https://github.com/servo/rust-mozjs - Rust bindings to SpiderMonkey, which is the code name for the first JavaScript engine, written by Brendan Eich at Netscape Communications, later released as open-source and currently maintained by the Mozilla Foundation.

 ### GUI/Game relatives
 [2019-10-19][Active] https://github.com/gfx-rs/gfx - A low-overhead Vulkan-like GPU API for Rust.